stefanopagliari/Stefano-Pagliari-Website/public/files/IP2038/2_KeyElementsinR.md

 - no mathematical operators (-, +, *, /, etc...)
 - object names must start with a letter but can include numbers

-For instance, the code below returns an error when you run it since R is reading "My" and "Name" as two different objects.
+For instance, can you correct the names below that the code does not return an error when you run it?

 ```r